What To Pack for a Maine Summer Vacation

-Hello and happy Monday!
-Today I’m sharing my much-anticipated (haha!)
-Maine summer vacation packing post.
 I always feel like a fraud when I create packing posts because I am probably the world’s worst over-packer.
 But hey!
 I always have all the options I need.
-In fact, when I do try to pack light and leave some things behind, I always regret it.
+When I try to pack light, I always end up regretting it.

 #1.
 Start with the shoes.

 In addition to all neutral shoes, I packed all neutral bottoms.
-This made putting outfits together so super easy.
-(It also allowed me to pack almost any top I wanted without having to over-think it my outfits.
+This made putting outfits together super easy.
+(It also allowed me to pack almost any top I wanted without having to overthink it my outfits.
 I knew they’d all go with something.)

 #3.
 Pack an assortment of summer tops.

-Because my shoes and jeans were all neutrals, I could basically throw in all of my favorite tops and know I had something to wear them with.
-I threw in a variety of summer tops from tanks to tees to cute tops.
+Because my shoes and jeans were all neutrals, I could basically pack any of my favorite tops and know I had something to wear them with.
+I threw in a variety of summer tees, tanks, and nicer tops.

 We do have a washer/dryer at the lake house so I knew I could wash and re-wear some things, but I still packed quite a few tops.
 I’ve worn all but the navy linen tee, and I plan to wear it during the next leg of our trip in Massachusetts.

 #4.
 Be prepared for chilly mornings and evenings.

 #5.
-Bring a large tote plus a smaller bag or two.
+Bring a large tote as well as a smaller bag for sightseeing.

-When we take day trips, I bring my tote in the car because I never know what I might end up needing, and I’m usually glad I have all the things.
-But I throw a crossbody bag inside so when we get where we’re going, I can put the bare essentials in the crossbody and carry that around town and for any walking ventures.
-(At least that’s best practice.
-I forgot to bring a crossbody one day, and I regretted it after walking two miles with my heavy tote on my shoulder.
-LOL!)
+When we take day trips, I bring my tote in the car with all the things because I never know what I might end up needing, and I throw a crossbody bag inside so when we get where we’re going, I can put the essentials in the crossbody and carry that around town.

 #6.
 Don’t forget a raincoat.

-I always bring a rain jacket with me to Maine because it almost always rains for several days, and I hate being wet and cold.
+I always bring a lightweight rain jacket with me to Maine because it usually rains for several days, and I hate being wet and cold.
 That’s also why I packed the Minnie flats — to have a closed shoe option that’s nicer than a sneaker.

 Beyond all of that, I packed two pairs of pajamas — short ones and long ones.
 Again, when going to New England in the summertime, you have to be prepared to be cold or hot or anywhere in between.
 I’ve worn both.

-I kept my jewelry simple.
-On the trip up I wore studs, my silver link bracelet, and a long silver pendant, and I wore a combination of those just about every day.
-I also brought pearl earrings and silver hoops, as well as a few gold bangles and drop earrings and a gold pendant that all work together, and I wore those once or twice.
-In years past, I’ve only brought the jewelry I wore on the ride up, and that was fine.
-No one cares if you repeat accessories on vacation, and keeping it minimal gives you one less thing to keep track of.
+I try to keep my jewelry simple.
+On the trip up, I wore silver studs, my silver link bracelet, and a silver pendant, and I wore a combination of those just about every day.
+I also brought pearl earrings and silver hoops, as well as a few gold bangles and gold drop earrings, but I didn’t really need them.

 Of course, toiletries and sunscreen are a given.
 Oh, and bug spray!
-Beyond that, I can’t think of much else that we needed.
+FYI, my T3 travel dryer is on sale at Hautelook!

-The main thing to remember when traveling to New England in the summertime is that you will have a variety of weather and you want to be prepared for all of it — heat, cold, rain, wind, etc. Since you need a variety of options, keep it simple and make sure everything goes together so you can mix and match.
+The main thing to remember when packing for a Maine summer vacation is that you will have a variety of weather conditions, and you want to be prepared for all of it — heat, cold, rain, wind, etc. Since you need a lot of options, keep it simple and make sure everything goes together so you can mix and match.

 If you have any questions, I’m happy to answer in the comments!